Pavi-245/spark-delarative-pipelines/docs/sdp.md

 ```

 Spark:
--Builds the dependency graph
+- Builds the dependency graph
--Executes flows in order
+- Executes flows in order
--Monitors execution
+- Monitors execution

 # Programming with SDP in SQL (Reinsurance Examples)